ropg/heltec_esp32_lora_v3/examples/LoRaWAN_TTN/README.md

 4. Select the correct board (Heltec ESP32 LoRa V3) under `Tools > Board`.

 ## Usage

+1. If have free account at the things network ( https://eu1.cloud.thethings.network/ )
+you can generate your credentials:
 ![TTN](TTN.png)
 1. Flash the code to your Heltec ESP32 LoRa V3 module.

-2. On first boot, enter TTN/LoRaWAN credentials via the serial monitor.
+3. On first boot, enter TTN/LoRaWAN credentials via the serial monitor.

-3. The device will then send a message every 15 minutes with the counter and temperature data.
+4. The device will then send a message every 15 minutes with the counter and temperature data.

-4. Monitor the serial port for feedback and temperature readings.
+5. Monitor the serial port for feedback and temperature readings.

 ## License